jindongwang/Pytorch-CapsuleNet/README.md

 Just run `Python test_capsnet.py` in your terminal.
 That's all.

-It is better to run the code in a server with good GPUs.
-Capsule network requires good computing devices.
+It is better to run the code on a server with GPUs.
+Capsule network demands good computing devices.
 On my device (Nvidia K80), it will take about 5 minutes for one epoch.

 ## More details